oroinc/platform/src/Oro/Bundle/LayoutBundle/README.md

 OroLayoutBundle
 ===============

-Provides integration for Block Renderer with `Oro Layout Component`.
+This bundle integrates `Oro Layout Component` into Oro Platform.